 Data breaches in the electronics retail sector can be costly, with one high-level breach potentially setting a company back millions or even billions in legal fees and other costs to rectify the breach.
 But if that wasn’t enough, it seems the true cost of a data breach relates to the reputation damage and loss of trust that inevitably follows a breach.

 Data breaches in the electronics retail industry are on the rise, and it’s happening at an alarming rate.
-Gemalto compiled data showing the number of data records stolen in the retail industry, including electronics retail, in both halves of 2013 and the first half of 2014.
+Thalesgroup compiled data showing the number of data records stolen in the retail industry, including electronics retail, in both halves of 2013 and the first half of 2014.

-Image courtesy Gemalto
+Image courtesy Thalesgroup

 As shocking as the results are in 2013 and 2014 subsequent data shows that the figures have only continued to rise, as revealed by results from the first half of 2016.